 Before Dave sold this label 75,000 cases were being produced annually (up from merely 385 cases during their first vintage!).
-Production now under Gallo ownership has grown significantly.
+Production now under GALLO ownership has grown significantly.
 The label is an etching of a prisoner drawn by the famous artist Goya; Dave’s parents first gave him a print of this image as a Christmas present.
 The grapes for this wine are sourced from high quality vineyards throughout Napa Valley.
 When owned by Orin Swift, this label was typically a five varietal blend including Zinfandel, Cabernet Sauvignon, Syrah, Charbono and Petite Syrah.

 Select Wines